HSS Excellence in Infection Control

-We are proud of the recognition we have received for our significantly low infection rates.
-The New York State Department of Health shared 2012 data from 165 hospitals that performed hip replacement or revision surgery in New York State.
-Our surgical site infection (SSI) rate is half of the New York State average.
-The report mentions specifically that "Hospital for Special Surgery was significantly lower in all of the past five years."
+The New York State Department of Health shared data from hospitals that performed hip replacement or revision surgery in New York State.
+We consistently have a hip surgical site infection (SSI) rate lower than the New York State average.
+Read the most recent report (2019, released May 2021).

-- A larger and more contemporary central sterile supply department was constructed and located on the seventh floor with separate elevators dedicated to transporting sterile and non-sterile supplies to and from surgical suites.
+- Enhanced Sterilization Methods – Robust sterilization procedures are also an important factor in infection control.
+Our central sterile supply department uses separate designated elevators to transport sterile and non-sterile supplies to and from surgical suites.
 Seven automated state-of-the-art washing disinfectors and a wide variety of cleaning tools help us to achieve maximum cleanliness.
 Every sterilization cycle is monitored using a biological and chemical indicator test.
 Loads are reviewed by a trained and certified central sterile processing (CSP) technician who verifies that all parameters for appropriate sterilization have been achieved.
-All instruments are inspected and carefully reviewed for functionality and soil through stringent processes and best practices before sterile products are delivered to perioperative areas.
+All instruments are inspected and carefully reviewed for functionality and cleanliness through stringent processes and best practices before sterile products are delivered to perioperative areas.